Jaycode88/veg-centric-msp3/README.md

-add static directory for css images js etc added database connection test code to display some basic data from the MongoDB built basic base template
+add static directory for css images js etc added database connection test code to display some basic data from the MongoDB built basic base template add external and project stylesheets links in head of base